The Developing Brain - Translating Neuroscience into Practice

 Nathan Wallis is a father of three, stepfather to two and foster father to many more.
 His professional background includes early childhood teacher, child therapist, social service manager, university lecturer and neuroscience trainer.
 Following his time at the University of Canterbury, he founded a private training consultancy with the goal of facilitating easy to understand professional development reflecting the latest neuroscience discoveries and their practical implications for everyday practice.
 Nathan is an advisor for the NZ Ministry of Education, and an expert advisor for NZ Ministry of Vulnerable Children.

-You can transfer your ticket anytime prior to the start of the event.
+You can transfer your ticket anytime prior to the start of the event by contacting the organiser.